ldav-unipg/d3-course-material/L1/1_svg/README.md

-# L1 - SVG figures
+# L1 - SVG tutorial

 This is the written guide for the first half of L1.
-Please, refer to the slides for any in-depth theoretical explanation.
+Please, refer to the slides for an in-depth theoretical explanation.
 ---

 - Open the `index.html` file from the `L1>1-SVG>start` folder.